 Think of this blog post as a simple college school supplies checklist.
 I think it’s the perfect complement to my dorm must haves blog post.
 These are the 16 products you should add to your college school supplies list.

-These are definitely college must haves for 2021 that you can trust.
+These are definitely college must haves that you can trust.
 Why?
 Because the information about the best school supplies for college students is coming from college students themselves.
 These are, legit, the items my daughters have used in college and continue to do so now that they’re in graduate school.

 Finally, I promise that this post on the best school supplies for college will answer some of the most common questions, including: